nablarch/nablarch-document/en/application_framework/application_framework/handlers/rest/body_convert_handler.rst

 Convert the processing result of resource (action) to response body
 ----------------------------------------------------------------------
-The format used for the response body conversion is determined by :java:extdoc:`Produces <javax.ws.rs.Produces>` configured in the method that processes the request.
+The format used for the response body conversion is determined by :java:extdoc:`Produces <jakarta.ws.rs.Produces>` configured in the method that processes the request.

 An implementation example of the resource (action) method is shown below.